JenniferT9462/next-assignment-1/README.md

 ### Set Up

+- In your system terminal make sure you are in the directory that you want your Next app to go.
+To see where you are you can run:

+        pwd

+- If you need to navigate somewhere else, to see the files in your current directory, you can run:

+        ls

+- You can move into the correct directory by running:

+        cd <desired directory>

 - Create a New Next.js Application
     * Run - NOTE: if we run w/out a project name, the terminal will ask us to enter a project name.